realdanielbyrne/LMPipeline/README.md

-# FNSFT - Fine-tuning for Neural Supervised Fine-Tuning
+# FNSFT -- Functional Network Supervised Fine-Tuning

-A production-ready Python framework for supervised fine-tuning of quantized language models using modern parameter-efficient techniques.
+A production-ready Python framework for supervised fine-tuning of functional networks on regular and quantized language models using modern parameter-efficient techniques.

 ## 🚀 Features